suthyscott/f6-individual-branch-practice/README.md

 ## Branches in group projects.

+The below instructions apply to and are echoed in this repo: https://github.com/suthyscott/branch-example-f6

 Make a repo and send them all a link to view it.
 Pick a student and invite them to the group repo as a collaborator, and thave them clone the project.

 Have all the other students fork and then clone it, then add a js file with a console.log of their name.